Jot-codes/dots-hyphens-hashes/gitHubPages.md

 You would like to have a web page and you want to set it by yourself but you don't know where to start with.
 This tutorial presents how to create a simple web page based on free templates.
 You can store and maintain your web page for free on GitHub Pages.

 ## Prerequisites
 Make sure that you have an account on GitHub, GitBash installed.
-If you don't know
+If you don't know how to do this, check next sections.

 ### Creating an Account on GitHub
 To work with GitHub you need to create an account on GitHub.
 Go to [https://github.com/](https://github.com/), click _Sign_ _in_ button and provide all required data.

-##
+### Downloading Git
+To make your Gitub pages run and to maintain them, you need a tool called Git.
+Navigate to [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install the tool.

+### Choosing a Template
+Since you don't create the whole web page from scratch, you need to choose a template, which you want to use.
+Choose one from listed here: [https://pages.github.com/themes/] (https://pages.github.com/themes/).
+Just choose the design you like.
+You don't have to do anything more, yet ;)

 ### Downloading and Installing GIMP2